SamanthaBooth81/foody-family/README.md

 ### Recipes

-For the user to be able to upload their oen recipes I have created the below Recipe Model:
+For the user to be able to upload their own recipes I have created the below Recipe Model:

 <img src="assets/readme_images/recipe-model.png" width="500px">